evgeniums/cpp-validator/docs/index.md

         _["key1"](AND(value(gt,1),value(lt,100)))
     );

-// inline notation in validation condition of a member auto v5=validator(
+// infix notation in validation condition of a member auto v5=validator(
         _["key1"](value(gt,1) ^AND^ value(lt,100))
     );